Crock Pot Corn Dip is a mouthwatering appetizer with corn, ranch, cheddar, bacon, and cream cheese. It's the perfect party dip that everyone loves!

 This dip is great for freezing.
 Place the finished dip in a freezer-safe aluminum pan, cover with aluminum foil, and freeze for up to 6 months.
 When ready to serve, thaw in the refrigerator and bake (covered) for 30 minutes at 300 degrees to warm the dip.

-- Slow Cooker Buffalo Chicken Dip - If you can spare another Crock Pot, prep this one in just minutes.
+- Slow Cooker Buffalo Chicken Dip - You can prep this one in just minutes.
 It's got a little bit of spice and a smooth, creamy texture!

-- Chocolate Dip - This dip is super easy to make and absolutely perfect for dunking fruit or cookies!
+- Chocolate Dip for Fruit - This dip is super easy to make and perfect for dunking anything from fruit to cookies.

 - Cream Cheese Rotel Dip - One of my favorite dips of all time!
 I dream about this one.
 You can make it in an Instant Pot in just a few quick steps.